-To determine its lobbying limit under the 501(h) expenditure test, an organization must first calculate its overall lobbying limit.
-This figure is based on the amount of money an organization spends per year, or its "exempt purpose expenditures."
-Once an organization has determined its exempt purpose expenditures, the following formula is applied to determine the organization's overall lobbying limit.
+To determine its lobbying limit under the 501(h)-expenditure test, an organization must first calculate its overall lobbying limit.
+This figure is based on the amount of money an organization spends per year, also known as its "exempt purpose expenditures."
+Once an organization spends per year, also known as its nization has determined its exempt purpose expenditures, the following formula is applied to determine the organization's overall lobbying limit.
 Organizations are allowed to spend 20% on lobbying with overall annual expenditures of \$500,000.
-The allowable amount lowers to 15% for overall expenditures between \$500,000 and \$1 million, and further reduces to 10% for organizations with expenditures between \$1 million and \$1.5 million.
+The allowable amount lowers to 15% for overall expenditures between \$500,000 and \$1 million and further reduces to 10% for organizations with expenditures between \$1 million and \$1.5 million.
 A 5% threshold applies to organizations with expenditures between \$1.5 and \$17 million.

 An organization's overall annual lobbying limit is capped at \$1 million.
-This means that if an organization chooses to measure its lobbying under the 501(h) expenditure test, it also agrees not to spend more than \$1 million on lobbying activity each year.
+This means that if an organization chooses to measure its lobbying under the 501(h)-expenditure test, it also agrees not to spend more than \$1 million on lobbying activity each year.